rkendel1/AI-RAG-Assistant-Chatbot/README.md

 # My Personal AI Assistant Project - Lumina 👨🏻‍💻

-**David Nguyen's Personal AI Assistant** - **Lumina** is a full-stack web application that allows users to ask questions about David Nguyen, as well as any other topics, and receive instant, personalized responses powered by state‑of‑the‑art AI.
+**David Nguyen's Personal AI Assistant** - **Lumina** is a full-stack web application that allows users to ask questions about David Nguyen, as well as any other topics, and receive instant, personalized responses powered by state‑of‑the‑art AI & RAG.
 Users can log in to save their conversation history or continue as guests.
 The app uses modern technologies and provides a sleek, responsive user interface with lots of animations. 🚀

 <p align="center">
   <img src="img/lumina.png" alt="Lumina Logo" width="50%" style="border-radius: 10px">